StoneVerve/lido-dao/README.md

 ***All the following commands need to be run in the [assignment](/assignment) folder.***

-Since for the testing and deployment of the contracts we use the **Gorli** testnet you need to provide a private key corresponding to valid address on the *Gorli* testnet.
+Since for the testing and deployment of the contracts we use the **Gorli** testnet you need to provide a private key corresponding to a valid address on the *Gorli* testnet.
 The address provided also needs to have some ether in order to be able to run the tests and deployment script.
 I recommend to have around **5 ether**

 In order to provide the private key you need to access the file `truffle-config.js`